atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

           clustering:
             enabled: true
         ```

+    === "Bamboo"

+        Because of the limitations outlined under [Bamboo and clustering](../troubleshooting/LIMITATIONS.md#cluster-size) the `clustering` stanza is not available as a configurable property in the Bamboo `values.yaml`.

 In addition, the `shared-home` volume must be correctly configured as a [ReadWriteMany (RWX)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} filesystem (e.g. NFS, [AWS EFS](https://aws.amazon.com/efs/){.external} and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external})